-Oranges: WATCHLIST The California Valencia orange crop continues to see challenges with quality and supplies as many growers/shippers are reporting lighter than normal supplies for the balance of the California Valencia season.
+Oranges: EXTREME The California Valencia orange crop continues to see challenges with quality and supplies as many growers/shippers are reporting light supplies for the balance of the California Valencia season.
 Most shippers have curtailed harvesting, covering regular business only.
-Expect a "GAP" in production between the end of the Valencia season and the beginning of the Navel season, possibly up to 2 to 3 weeks, more with some shippers.
+Expect a "GAP" in production between the end of the Valencia season and the beginning of the Navel season with many shippers, possibly up to 2 to 3 weeks.
 Expect prorates to increase as we continue through the balance of the Valencia season.
-Navel season is projected to start in the middle of October.
+Navel season is projected to start the week of Oct 21st.
+Navel quality is looking very good with sizing projected to run heavier to the 88s, 113s and 138s to start the season.